branlam/CS4220/midterm.md

 **package.json** <br/>
 The module should have a package.json file that is properly filled out.
-  - It should include but not limited to (name, version, author, contributors, dependencies, etc)
+  - It should include but not limited to (name, version, author, description, dependencies, etc)

 **cli.js** <br/>
   - The CLI app should display a help menu by typing: `node cli.js help`